Using Blender 3D's IK system for animating game characters

 Before beginning you need to determine how you want an IK bone chain to deform; a leg for instance typically starts at the foot and ends at the hip or upper leg depending on the physical traits of the character being animated; a dog obviously needs a different set up to a humanoid.

-• In POSE mode select the bone that needs to act as the IK 'root' or 'control' point and from the edit buttons (F9) add a 'IK Solver' Constraint from the 'Contraints' panel (usually on the right hand side of the buttons window by default) - you can name the Constraint where necessary or appropriate but it's not essential.
+• In "Pose mode" select the bone that needs to act as the IK ‘root’ or ‘control’ point and from the edit buttons ("F9") add a "IK Solver" from the ‘Constraints’ panel (usually on the right hand side of the buttons window by default) – you can name the Constraint where necessary or appropriate but it’s not essential.

-• Still in the Constraints panel, find the 'ChainLen: 0' section - it defaults to '0' (zero) - and click the small arrows on the left and right side to increase or decrease the number of bones the IK chain contains ('1' is the IK control bone itself) - as you do this you'll notice a thin line move up (or down) the chain as each bone is subsequently included.
+• Still in the Constraints panel, find the "ChainLen: 0" section – it defaults to "0" (zero) – and click the small arrows on the left and right side to increase or decrease the number of bones the IK chain contains ("1" is the IK control bone itself) – as you do this you’ll notice a thin line move up (or down) the chain as each bone is subsequently included.

 • Rinse and repeat until the desired IK chain length is achieved.

-Once the IK chain has been set up you should find that grabbing (key 'G') the control bone (in POSE mode) will position and pose the mesh and skeleton relative to the new IK chain.
-Because the IK's haven't been 'forced' as they are with Automatic IK, only the IK Solved bones control the chain which in turn allows ancillary bones to move relatively freely.
+Once the IK chain has been set up you should find that grabbing ("G") the control bone (in POSE mode) will position and pose the mesh and skeleton relative to the new IK chain.
+Because the IK’s haven’t been ‘forced’ as they are with Automatic IK, only the IK Solved bones control the chain which in turn allows ancillary bones to move relatively freely.